SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/crowdstrike-spotlight-source.md

   ]
 }
 ```
+**Solution**

-If you are seeing this error, please contact CrowdStrike Spotlight support with trace id included in the error response.
+This issue is from CrowdStrike platform.
+If you come across this error, please contact CrowdStrike Spotlight support with trace id included in the error response.
-It is a CrowdStrike issue.
-We were informed that they are aware of this issue and plan to release a fix on their side.
-Currently we do not have any ETA.